The Bottles We Are Using

 This is the sweeter, spicer, caramel-coloured in the Torino style, sometimes known as sweet vermouth or red/rouge/rojo/rosso vermouth.
 Italians, as a general rule, do it better.

 Italian vermouths I like include: Martini Rosso is absolutely fine.
-Dolin Rouge is really good despite being French.
-Cucielo Rosso Vermouth di Torino and Antica Formula are both classy steps up.
+Dolin Rouge is maybe the best all-round affordable example despite being French.
+Cucielo Rosso Vermouth di Torino, Antica Formula and Caelestiale are classy steps up.
+Punt e Mes is good too but seeing as it contains amaro too not a straight swap.

 📍 CAMPARI

-A non-negotiable position for me: Campari is a permanent member in my cabinet thanks to its starring role in the Negroni, the Americano, the Jungle Bird and the true Spritz.
-There are paler substitutes (like Aperol) and interesting alternatives (like Fernet-Branca) but why mess?
+Campari - a proprietary red bitter Italian aperitivo from Milan - is a permanent member in my cabinet thanks to its starring role in the Negroni, the Americano, the Jungle Bird and the true Spritz.
+There are paler substitutes (like Aperol) and interesting alternatives (like Fernet-Branca) and these can make interesting alternatives.
+But really you want Campari or at the very least Campari-esque.

 🐦AROMATIC BITTERS